zevv/npeg/README.md

   Jt("tag", P)  # Stores capture  P  in the field "tag" of the outer JObject Jt(P)         # Stores the second Json capture of  P  in the outer JObject
                 # using the first Json capure of  P  as the tag.

-Action captures:

-  P % code      # Passes all matches made in P to the code fragment
-                # in the variable  c  which has the type seq[string]

 Error handling: